 - 1. Candidates appearing in an additional optional group of a subject shall be required to pass the examination in all the papers of the Group before being declared successful in the examination. - 2.
-Such candidate will not be allowed to offer dissertation in lieu of one paper. - No candidate can avail the benefit ofprovisionsiftfaeSchemehasbeen changed in LLM Course.
-For example a Candidate who passed the LLM in four paper scheme per year will not be eligible to appear for five paper scheme per year.
+Such candidate will not be allowed to offer dissertation in lieu of one paper. - 3.
+No candidate can avail the benefit of provisions if the Scheme has been changed in LLM Course.
+For example a Candidate who passed the LLM in four paper scheme per year will not be eligible for appear five paper scheme per year.